 Title IX of the Civil Rights Act spurred a revolution in women’s participation in interscholastic and intercollegiate sports activities within the United States.

-In 1972, while Title IX became law, the best seven percent of high school athletes were women; closing year, 43 percent of excessive college athletes were women.
-In 1972, 15 percent of athletes were ladies; in the final yr, that proportion became 44 percent.
+When Title IX became law in 1972, the best seven percent of high school athletes were women; in the closing year, 43 percent of college athletes were women.
+In 1972, 15 percent of athletes were ladies; that proportion became 44 percent in the final year.

-Participation in aggressive sport yields many essential advantages to lady student-athletes: it allows them to hold more healthy and stronger bodies, it teaches teamwork and management talents, it helps time management, it builds tenacity, and it reduces the probabilities for addictive conduct, undesirable being pregnant, smoking and melancholy.
+Participation in aggressive sports yields many essential advantages to female student-athletes: it allows them to have healthier and stronger bodies, it teaches teamwork and management talents, it helps with time management, it builds tenacity, and it reduces the chances of addictive conduct, undesirable pregnancy, smoking, and melancholy.

 Women Sports

 The revolution is incomplete.
 We are reminded of this every day.
-As we write, the country is inside the grips of the NCAA’s March Madness basketball match.
+As we write, the country is in the grips of the NCAA’s March Madness basketball match.
 On the tournament’s men’s side, whenever a group wins a game, it is worth over $1 — five million to the team’s convention, courtesy of the NCAA reward device.
 On the girls’ aspect, each win is well worth exactly, not anything.
-Thousands of human beings attend the women’s match video games, millions watch their games on television and corporations spend tens of millions of greenbacks on marketing.
+Thousands of people attend the women’s match video games, millions watch their games on television, and corporations spend tens of millions of greenbacks on marketing.

 How does the NCAA realize that the girls’ games have no cost?